 In related work, I design a video-intervention to affect aspirations of high school students in Mexico.
 The Randomised Controlled Trial was carried out during the 2018-2019 school year, with 45 participating schools from the Midwestern region of Mexico.
 We show that low-cost technological interventions, paired with a social network-driven approach, are effective policy tools to decrease information asymmetries and optimise student-decision making, through their aspirations.

 I am also interested in ethics, equity and redistribution.
-With Chinasa T. Okolo and Juba Ziani, we design an ethics and empathy driven approach to evaluate the use of Artificial Intelligence on patients in healthcare settings.
-The paper ACIPS: A Framework for Evaluating Patient Perception in the Introduction of AI-Enabled Healthcare is available at Arxiv.
+With Chinasa T. Okolo, we design an ethics and empathy driven approach to enable the use of Artificial Intelligence on patients in healthcare settings.
+You’ll find the most recent version in PDF format below.
 With Stefania Merone, Edwin Lock, and Simon Finster, we are currently working on understanding how exposure to self-interest & altruistic narratives and peer behaviour affects reource-rich country citizens’ willingness to donate to resource-poor countries, within the context of the COVID-19 pandemic and the Russo-Ukrainian war.
 You can find the pre-analysis plan for the first of two experiments online.

-More recently, Edwin Lock, Simon Finster, Francisco Marmolejo-Cossío and I developed an algorithmic mechanism to safely reopen educational institutions during a pandemic and mitigate learning losses.
+More recently, Ariel Procaccia, Evi Micha, Francisco Marmolejo, Edwin Lock, and Simon Finster and I developed an algorithmic mechanism to efficiently allocate scarce testing resources, thus allowing an institution to safely return to in-person activities after an epidemic.
 You can visit the web application for the COVID-19 Safe Education Framework for more details on the project.
 Alternatively, you can download the pre-analysis plan for the RCT, or visit the GitHub for the open source code for the web application.
-With Ariel Procaccia, Evi Micha, Francisco Marmolejo, Edwin Lock, and Simon Finster, we have worked on a more generalised institutional reopening approach within the context of a pandemic.
-The paper Welfare-Maximizing Pooled Testing is available at Ariel’s website.
+The paper Welfare-Maximizing Pooled Testing is available at arXiv.

 Publications